kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 became a nurseryman in Bucks county.
 In 1852 they went to Trenton, NJ, where they remained 10 years, until Patrick enlisted in the 11th NJ Infantry.

-*-- from obituary found on ancestry.com*
+*-- from Patrick Price obituary found on ancestry.com, unknown newspaper*

 ## Gaskill